What is the student to faculty ratio?

 Students may directly enter any B.F.A. major.

 Yes, every art and art history major has an advisor.

-Incoming, first-year Studio Art and Art History majors can apply for talent-based scholarships by submitting a portfolio via SlideRoom for consideration.
-Specific information can be found on our website.
+Incoming, first-year students can apply for talent-based scholarships by submitting a portfolio via SlideRoom for consideration.
+Specific information can be found here.

 Yes, each spring students are encouraged to apply by portfolio review for Continuing Student scholarships.